John de Vere, 14th Earl of Oxford: Career

 Sir George Vere died in 1503, leaving a will dated 21 August 1500 which was proved on 3 April 1503.
 At his father's death John de Vere, who was then a child of four, became a royal ward.

-In 1513, de Vere inherited the estates and honours of his uncle, John de Vere, 13th Earl of Oxford, who had died at Castle Hedingham on 10 March 1513.
+In 1513, de Vere inherited the estates and honours of his uncle, John de Vere, 13th Earl of Oxford, who had died at Hedingham Castle on 10 March 1513.

 On 22 April, he was the chief mourner at his uncle's impressive funeral, at which nine hundred black gowns were given out to the mourners in attendance.
 The 13th Earl of Oxford was buried at Colne Priory, and at the burial ceremony 'A mounted knight, armed with an axe, was led into the choir by two knights and delivered the axe to the bishop, who gave it to the heir'.

 When John de Vere was only twelve years of age, the 13th Earl had married his nephew and heir presumptive to Anne Howard, a daughter of Thomas Howard, 2nd Duke of Norfolk, by his second wife, Agnes Tilney, a marriage which served the purpose of uniting the families of the two greatest magnates in East Anglia.

 The marriage settlement was dated 16 November 1511 and the ceremony took place before 1 May 1512.
 Although the marriage settlement itself does not survive, evidence of its provisions is found in the 13th Earl's will.

 On 29 May 1514, Henry VIII, in the exercise of his royal prerogative, treated de Vere's marriage as technically invalid on the grounds that de Vere had been under the age of fourteen at the date of the marriage.

 As was his prerogative right as king, he offered to de Vere, who by then had succeeded as the 14th Earl and become a royal ward, Margaret Courtenay as a bride.

 De Vere refused Margaret.
 The King then granted both de Vere's future marriage and the fine imposed on him for his rejection of Margaret Courtenay to de Vere's father-in-law, Norfolk.
 At the same time, the King granted to Norfolk, during the 14th Earl's minority, custody of the Earl's lands, as well as the reversion of lands held in dower by the 13th Earl's widow, the Dowager Countess Elizabeth, and the offices of Lord Great Chamberlain of England, Steward of the Forest of Essex, and Constable of Colchester Castle.

 The 14th Earl attended Henry VIII at the Field of the Cloth of Gold in June 1520, where he was one of the judges of the foot races.
-In 1520, he came of age and was granted livery of his lands on 16 August of that year.
+Two month later, on 16 August 1520, he came of age and was granted livery of his lands.
 In 1522, he was in attendance when King Henry met the Emperor Charles V between Dover and Canterbury.